 Correcting E-Filing Mistakes

-There is no need to contact the ECF Helpdesk or take any further action unless and until you have hit the "submit" button on the page that displays the warning below; if you have not done so, your "mistake" is nothing to worry about.
+There is no need to take any further action unless and until you have hit the "submit" button on the page that displays the warning below; if you have not done so, your "mistake" is nothing to worry about.
 Simply select any menu item (e.g. Civil) on the blue toolbar to cancel the e-filing and start over.

 |Attention!!
 Pressing the SUBMIT button on this screen commits this transaction.
 You will have no further opportunity to modify this transaction if you continue.|